Depú

-Laurindo Dilson Maria Aurélio (born 8 January 2000), commonly known as Depú, is an Angolan professional footballer who plays as a forward for Polish club Radomiak Radom.
+Laurindo Dilson Maria Aurélio (born 8 January 2000), commonly known as Depú, is an Angolan professional footballer who plays as a forward for Tanzanian Premier League club Young Africans.

 Club career

 On 31 January 2023, Depú signed a 3 1/2-year contract with Gil Vicente in Portugal.

 On 11 September 2024, Depú signed a one-year loan deal with Serbian SuperLiga club Vojvodina.
 With the club, he reached the final of the 2024–25 Serbian Cup, which was lost against Red Star Belgrade.

 On 30 June 2025, Depú joined Polish Ekstraklasa club Radomiak Radom on a three-year deal, for an undisclosed fee.

+On 14 January 2026, Depú signed for Tanzanian Premier League club Young Africans, where he was reunited with Pedro Gonçalves, who had managed him in the Angola national team.